pagkly/Zed/Investopedia3/McClellan Oscillator Definition and Uses.md

 ## The Difference Between the McClellan Oscillator and McClellan Summation Index?

-The McClellan Oscillator was developed by Sherman and Marian McClellan who also developed the [McClellan Summation Index](https://www.investopedia.com/terms/m/mcclellansummation.asp).
+The McClellan Oscillator was developed by Sherman and Marian McClellan who also developed the [[McClellan Summation Index]](https://www.investopedia.com/terms/m/mcclellansummation.asp).
 The McClellan Summation Index adds the current day's McClellan Oscillator to the previous day's McClellan Summation Index.
 In other words, the Summation Index is a cumulative measure, whereas the oscillator is not.
 While the oscillator may be more useful for analyzing shorter-term trends, the Summation Index is more applicable to broader and longer-term price trends.

 ## Limitations of Using the McClellan Oscillator

 The indicator tends to produce lots of signals.
 Breadth thursts, divergence, and crossovers all occur with some frequency, but not all these signals will result in the price/index moving in the expected direction.
-The indicator is prone to producing [false signals](https://www.investopedia.com/terms/f/false-signal.asp) and therefore should be used in conjunction with [price action](https://www.investopedia.com/terms/p/price-action.asp) analysis and other technical indicators.
+The indicator is prone to producing [[false signals]](https://www.investopedia.com/terms/f/false-signal.asp) and therefore should be used in conjunction with [[price action]](https://www.investopedia.com/terms/p/price-action.asp) analysis and other technical indicators.

 The indicator can also be quite choppy, moving between positive and negative territory rapidly.
-Such action indicates a [choppy market](https://www.investopedia.com/terms/c/choppymarket.asp), but this isn't evident until the indicator has made this whipsaw move a few times.
+Such action indicates a [[choppy market]](https://www.investopedia.com/terms/c/choppymarket.asp), but this isn't evident until the indicator has made this whipsaw move a few times.

 Study how the indicator acts over extended periods of time and in different market conditions before relying on the indicator for trading purposes.